View Sheldon Schell's Obituary on citizensvoice.com and share memories

 |

-In addition to his father, he leaves behind his fiancé, Nina Grace Rumbaugh and their five-year-old son, Alexander; sister, Kristen Marie Croak; brothers, Sean Wolf, Jesse Long and Rickey Long; and aunts, uncles and cousins.

 Memorial services will be held at 2 p.m.
-Saturday at Cooper Field in Duncannon.
+Saturday at Cooper Field, Duncannon.

-Boyer Family Funeral Home is honored to handle the arrangements for the Schell family.